jeremydcherry/jeremydcherry.github.io/content/discography-dive.md

 ![Michael Jackson](/images/discography-dive/takeaway-10.jpg)

-## 10. Michael the prodigy is as interesting as MJ the icon.
+## 10. Michael is interesting as a prodigy and an icon.

 What can be said of the King of Pop that hasn't already been written?
 Michael Jackson was a pop star, unlike the world, has ever seen.
 As a child of the 90's I felt like I was well steeped in the music of Michael Jackson.
 What I didn't realize then was his lifelong legacy as a musical prodigy.
 He was a natural talent that was just as captivating in the 70's and early 80's as he remained through his heyday.
 I firmly believe that the true Michael can only really be fully understood through the lens of his early years.
 It's impossible to fully appreciate his crowning achievements without understanding the early inspiration that grounded them.